collinkoldoff-KF/getClosestAircraft/README.md

 ### INSTALLATION

 Run the getClosestAircraft.py file once, then input your coordinates and preferences into coords.py.
-Flightradar24 uses 4 decimal places, so we reccomend that as well.
+Flightradar24 uses 4 decimal places, so we recommend that as well.

 ### DETAILS